HardlyDifficult/Tutorials/Chapter3.md

 <hr></details>
 <details><summary>What's Raycast do?</summary>

-Raycast projects a line and returns colliders intersecting with it (in order, closests first).
+Raycast projects a line and returns colliders intersecting with it (in order, closest first).
 There are other 'cast' calls to project different shapes when needed, e.g. BoxCast.

 When Raycasting, there are various options available.
 Here we provide an origin point for the line and the direction its pointing.
 The contact filter defines which objects to include in the results - when using Raycast, it does not consider your configuration in the collision matrix.